nathansmith/javascript-quiz/README.md

 **Note:**

-The intent of this quiz isn't to be a brain-buster.
+The purpose of this quiz isn't to be a brain-buster.
 It is meant for recruiters to present to front-end developer candidates.

-The intent to weed out some "Just use jQuery" applicants, but allow those that know JavaScript to pass fairly easily.
+The intent is to weed out some "Just use jQuery" applicants, but allow those that know JavaScript to pass fairly easily.

 ## Intro Questions